Joe Longthorne Theatre (former North Pier Pavilion)

 Theatre potential

-The Joe Longthorne Theatre is a popular local venue that forms part of Blackpool’s overall cultural offer.
+The Joe Longthorne Theatre is a popular local venue that forms part of Blackpool’s overall cultural offer and is programmed from Easter through to November.

 Current situation

-In 2023 reports emerged that a decline in sand levels could start to threaten the pier footings at all of Blackpool’s piers.
-Levels of sand loss have accelerated since 2008, with a loss at the base of the North Pier of up to 1m.
-Engineers have stated that they do not believe this to be an immediate threat.
+In 2023, reports emerged that a decline in sand levels could start to threaten the pier footings at all of Blackpool’s piers.
+Levels of sand loss have accelerated since 2008, with a loss at the base of the North Pier of up to 1m, although this is not believed to be an immediate threat.
 The council has received £57m from the Environment Agency for the Blackpool Central Area Beach Nourishment Scheme, which will look to ensure beach levels are maintained and includes the construction of sea defences.

-In July 2023 3D imaging was carried out to survey the steelwork of the pier.
-The Blackpool Pier Company has confirmed that work will be undertaken to replace some of the trusses and main support beams beneath the pier.
-Scaffolding will be used, but it has been reported that engineers will also have to prop up the theatre with temporary beams while the repairs are carried out.
+Around a similar time 3D imaging was carried out to survey the steelwork of the pier and we understand that work was carried out to replace some of the trusses and main support beams beneath the pier.

 It is intended that the 3D imaging will be updated every few years to ensure the data is current and allow the owners to prioritise repairs and schedule maintenance.